laroche/private-geldanlage/optionen.md

    - Days to Expiration (DTE): Closest to 120 days to expiration.
    - Strike: Sell one 10-delta put for a 1-1-1.
 Sell two 5-delta puts for a 1-1-2.
-   - Management: Naked puts are usually closed at 95% profit or when they reach 30 to 21 days to expiration, but subject to overall portfoliio metrics.
+   - Management: Naked puts are usually closed at 95% profit or when they reach 30 to 21 days to expiration, but subject to overall portfolio metrics.
 It is acceptable to allow the naked puts to expire out of the money.
    - 2x loss: It is permissible to close the naked puts at a loss equal to two times the initial credit received.
    - 30 delta breach: If the short strike becomes a 30 delta or higher, permission is granted to either close the trade and accept the loss or to place the put in "Problem Child" status where the debits and credits of the trade are